KhaledYamout/Group-Profile/README.md

 My name is Patrick Mugasa, my student number is s3792796 and I’m a member of group 20 (Our name is Penta).
 I finished my high in 2012 and was admitted to study electrical engineering and computer science at the university of New South Wales (UNSW).
 I studied there for 2 years however, I did not finish my studies due to work commitment.
 During my studies I was introduced to a lot of IT fields from digital circuit design to programming in assemblies and other languages.
 I have some experience programming in different paradigms including functional and object oriented.
 I love programming as it helps me create some useful apps and among the languages I have learnt over the years include C, C#, Haskell, Java and Python.
 Recently, I decided to join RMIT to continue my studies in IT and I’m looking forward to finishing my studies.
 Studying at RMIT online helps me keep my job but study at the same time and this was the issue I had with my previous studies.
 My other interests in IT include networking and artificial intelligence.
 After finishing my degree in IT, I’m planning to be CCIE certified in both security and routing and switching.
 I’ve been told that CCIE is one of, if not the hardest exam in networking and I’m looking up to that challenge.
 Apart from my academic life, I’m a bit introverted and love guitars.
 I’m currently learning how to play the guitar and my favorite artist is Erik Mongrain.
 When I’m not studying or working, I spend most of my time playing FIFA on my Xbox.

 https://mugasa.github.io/IntroToIT1937-Assignment1/

+### Tayla Surmon

+Student ID: S3801846 Email: s3801846@student.rmit.edu.au
+My name is Tayla Jean Surmon I am 24 years old.
+I was born and bred in Cairns, Far North Queensland.
+I completed my year 12 certificate at St Marys Catholic College in 2012.
+During my years at high school I had the burning desire to move into higher education and complete a degree in occupational once I completed my year 12 certificate, however I put that on hold took a gap year and unfortunately didn’t follow that desire, instead found happiness in working as a gymnastics coach (which I had already been doing since 2007) .
+My Mum was born in Sydney, however had the opportunity to travel far and wide as her dad was a plane engineer.
+My Dad is from Papua New Guinea and moved to Sydney Australia at the age of 6.
+I have 3 Older brothers all of which were born in Sydney.
+My first and only spoken language is English, however I would like to learn Japanese in the future.
+Between 2016 and the beginning of 2019 I worked as an insurance broker and gained my Tier 2 in General Insurance Broking.
+Currently I am working in a bank and in the process of completing my Tier 2 in Banking.
+I have a dog named Bruce and a cat named Mitsy who I absolutely adore.
+Up until 2013 I was a Gymnast/Trampolinist and extremely enjoyed it.
+My early retirement from Gymnastics/Trampolining came in 2013 when I decided that my knees and body was no longer able to take the harsh impact of the sport.
+7 years later I decided it was time to jump back into full-time study and am now in the process of completing my Diploma of Business (Financial Planning).

 ## Team Profile (Add your Test outcomes and Ideal Job)